1and1/Troilus/README.md

 **Troilus** is a high level Cassandra Java client on the top of the [DataStax Java Driver for Apache Cassandra](https://github.com/datastax/java-driver).
 It supports synchronous programming and asynchronous programming including [reactive streams](http://www.reactive-streams.org).
 Troilus supports a Java8 interface as well as a Java7 interface (module troilus-core-java7)

+The main features of Troilus are
+* Supporting sync as well as async programming
+* (Entity) Bean-Mapping support for tables and user defined data types (incl. mapping support of generic artefacts such as Java8/Guava Optional and Guava ImmutableCollections)
+* Build-in data swap check
+* Build-in prepared statement management
+* Implementation support for data-related constraints on the app-level (mandatory fields, more complex data swap validation checks, …)

 #Maven
 -------